Attupatil/ML/README.md

 # Machine Learning
-This is a project made for introduction in machine learning.
+This is a project made for machine learning.
 It contains data about fifa players 2019 from kaggle
 # Developer's environment
 jupyter `ANACONDA`

+###  Introductory project